MicrosoftDocs/bot-docs/articles/bot-service-resources-bot-framework-faq.md

 ---
-title: Bot Service Frequently Asked Questions | Microsoft Docs
+title: Bot Service Frequently Asked Questions - Bot Service
 description: A list of Frequently Asked Questions about elements of the Bot Framework and when new features will become available.
 author: scheyal
 ms.author: kamrani